Search

 Our digital agenda is led and enabled by the Group Technology Division, with oversight from the Group Transformation Committee on strategic initiatives and the Board on key strategic matters.
 The Group Technology Division provides quarterly updates to the Group Operational and Resiliency Risk Committee and bi-monthly updates to the Board Risk and Compliance Committee.

-At the operational level, technology governance includes policies and guidelines, risk control and assurance, quality assurance, and audit management to ensure compliance with internal policies and procedures.
+At the operational level, technology governance includes policies and guidelines, risk controls, quality assurance and audit management to ensure compliance with internal policies and procedures.
 We adhere to Financial Services Industry Standards and local regulatory requirements in the countries where we operate, including those related to technology risk management.

 Prudent and Cautious Adoption of New Technologies